AtaGenix Laboratories

 RMP inhibits NF-κB signaling in sepsis macrophages via IKKβ binding and PP2A recruitment

-Figure 1.
+Fig. 1.
 Proposed mechanism: RMP binds IKKβ and recruits PP2A to dephosphorylate IKKβ, suppressing TLR4-induced NF-κB activation in macrophages during sepsis.
-The S439A mutation at RMP's phosphorylation site enhances IKKβ binding affinity.
+The S439A mutation enhances IKKβ binding affinity.
+Adapted from Cell Commun Signal 2025.

 The Challenge